π§ Design Goals and Principles¶

 model_validate.
 We do not use the

-serialization to json part of this capability as a lot of LangChain components
+serialization to JSON part of this capability as many LangChain components

-are tripped to fail it with a "will not serialize" message.
-However, we use make
+fail serialization with a "will not serialize" message.
+However, we make

 us from having to filter out irrelevant internals that are not declared as